SSI - STUDENTS SUPPORTING ISRAEL

 OUR GOAL IS TO GIVE AWAY AT LEAST 1,000 BOOKS EACH YEAR.

-5 TITLES ARE CHOSEN ANNUALLY each discussing a different aspect of the Holocaust.
+We have determined various focus areas, for each 5 titles are chosen, each discussing a different aspect of the Holocaust.

 Focus area: Personal accounts from the Holocaust